enthought/blusky/README.md

 # sandia-blusky
 Sandia BluSky

-Library for wavelet scattering transform using Keras/Tensorflow.
+Library for the wavelet scattering transform using Keras/Tensorflow.